martp91/CO2-compute-decider/README.md

 ## TODO:
 - Option to calculate based on percentage of wind/solar/nuclear
+- Make the plot stay on screen but computationwait should continue
 - Add details on how to get api keys
 - More documentation